oro13/soil-health-prediction/README.md

 [more information on Bruker HTS-XT](https://www.bruker.com/products/infrared-near-infrared-and-raman-spectroscopy/ft-ir-routine-spectrometers/hts-xt.html)

-The infrared scanner can be configured in a variety of ways, target different spectra ranges:
+The infrared scanner can be configured in a variety of ways, in order to target different spectra ranges:

 <img alt='configuring the HTS-XT' src='img/ir_device_workflow.png' width='50%' height='50%'>